F.U.R.B. (Fuck You Right Back)

 "F.U.R.B.
-(Fuck You Right Back)" is the debut single of American R&B singer-songwriter Frankee.
+(Fuck You Right Back)" is a song by American R&B singer-songwriter Frankee, released as her debut single in March 2004.
 The song was recorded as an answer song to Eamon's hit single "Fuck It (I Don't Want You Back)" and is based on the same melody.
-Although Frankee claimed to be Eamon's ex-girlfriend and that "Fuck It (I Don't Want You Back)" was written about her, Eamon has denied this.
+Although Frankee claimed to be Eamon's ex-girlfriend and that "Fuck It" was written about her, Eamon has denied this.
 "F.U.R.B." peaked at number one in the United Kingdom and Australia and also entered the US Billboard Hot 100, reaching number 63.
 Elsewhere, the song became a top-10 hit in Denmark, Germany, Ireland, and Norway.

 Background

 Eamon initially said he selected Frankee to record the song at an audition, but later stated his only involvement was in clearing the use of the music:

 "I was not involved with 'F.U.R.B.'.
 I have never met Frankee and she is definitely not my girlfriend or ex-girlfriend.
 The only way I was associated with it was when I was asked for licensing permission by Frankee's representatives, which makes me a writer on her song by copyright law.
 But I really didn't expect all this to come out of it, they are having fun with it, it's cool but in the end they are paying me for their 15 minutes of fame and I welcome her to my world of Ho-Wop!"